 SCU Bronco Alert tests are conducted regularly.
 The University conducts a public (announced) campus-wide test at least once annually.
 A reminder of testing is sent to subscribers at least 24 hours prior to the test.
 The system is exercised or used in conjunction with scheduled exercises to maintain awareness of the system by students, faculty, and staff.
 The University publicizes its emergency response and evacuation procedures in conjunction with at least one system-wide test or exercise per calendar year.
-In addition, the University posts an Emergency Procedures poster in all classrooms and academic facilities campus-wide.
+In addition, the University displays Emergency Procedures signage in all classrooms and academic facilities campus-wide.

-The campus Manager of Emergency Planning maintains a standard log working in conjunction with Campus Safety Services, to maintain data and documentation that records the use of the emergency notification system.
+The Emergency Planning Manager maintains data and documentation that records the use of the emergency notification system.
 Data includes the date, approximate time(s), incident type, location, and the warning devices used of any issuance, to include system tests and exercises, and whether the test was announced or unannounced (routine maintenance).
 Campus Safety Services maintains and coordinates on-call and SCU Bronco Alert activation response status to ensure redundancy of personnel needed to activate campus warning systems.